p2k3m/ResumeForge/README.md

 ## Microservice layout

-ResumeForge now deploys six discrete Lambda functions, each fronted by dedicated API Gateway resources.
+ResumeForge now deploys a suite of dedicated Lambda functions, each fronted by dedicated API Gateway resources.
 This keeps cold starts predictable and prevents resume upload traffic from competing with AI-heavy scoring or document generation flows.
 The microservice catalogue lives in [`microservices/services.js`](microservices/services.js) and is summarised below (see [docs/microservices.md](docs/microservices.md) for the architecture deep-dive):

 | Service | Lambda handler | API surface |
 | --- | --- | --- |